thanhnamit/ntn-blog/content/post/2021-01-20-opentelemetry-observability-part2.markdown

 - The Controller manages the how and when the metric collection happens via collection mode (either push or pull), collection checkpoints and the timer.
 - Exporters export outcome to storage backend or scraper via a configured metric protocol like OLTP.

 In the [ShortenIt example](https://thanhnamit.netlify.app/2021/01/03/applying-observability-with-opentelemetry-part-1-distributed-tracing/#explore-otel-examples-with-shortenit), we will explore how OTel exports simple metrics to Prometheus backend and view it via Grafana.
-The code below starts a metric server and initiate a HTTP endpoint `/metrics` for Prometheus scraper.
+The code below starts a metric server and initiate an HTTP endpoint `/metrics` for Prometheus scraper.
 It is also configured with auto-instrumentation for application runtime and host, this is very handy if we don't want to write code to collect those metrics from scratch.

 ```go
 func InitMeter() {